hpssjellis/everything-nrf52840-usb-dongles/README.md

 The best, but most confusing set of examples are at the [Nordic NRF5 SDK](https://www.nordicsemi.com/Software-and-tools/Software/nRF5-SDK/Download).

-[Nordic Dev Zone](https://devzone.nordicsemi.com/) These guys try really hard to answer your questions.
+Community: [Nordic Dev Zone](https://devzone.nordicsemi.com/) These guys try really hard to answer your questions.

 ## Arduino